NIAC LEADERSHIP CONFERENCE

 The 2018 elections are shaping up to be the most consequential mid-term elections in recent history.
 What happens at the ballot box this November will not just decide which party controls Congress, it could determine whether Trump's Muslim Ban is repealed, whether the Iran deal is protected, and whether Trump faces any real accountability.
 Join us for a discussion among experts on electoral politics and political organizing on the role that Iranian Americans can have in 2018.

 The Iranian-American community is grossly underrepresented in politics.
 We have no Iranian-American members of Congress and not nearly enough of our allies are taking strong, bold actions to protect and best represent the rights and interests of our community.
 At the end of the day, what elected officials care about most is getting re-elected, not the merits of an issue.
 So we need to organize and we need to vote.
 Learn how NIAC Action plans on running the largest voter outreach campaign targeting our community and how your involvement can help unseat some of the worst Congressional offenders to our community and elect potential champions.

 After a weekend of engaging panels and discussions, we turn our words into action.

-NIAC is anticipating an exciting assortment of panels this year that will go in depth on subjects such as the image of the Iranian-American community, discrimination, the geopolitical components of the future of the U.S.-Iran relationship, how sanctions affect our community, Iranian American civic participation, and much more.
+NIAC is developing an exciting range of panels that will go in depth on subjects such as the image of the Iranian-American community, discrimination against minority communities, the geopolitical components of the future of the U.S.-Iran relationship, how sanctions affect our community, Iranian-American civic participation, and much more.
 More details coming soon.